M1cha/archlinux-ostree/README.md

-# Arch Linux bootc container builder
+# Arch Linux ostree builder

 These scripts create a bootable archlinux ostree "tree".
 You can enjoy the same features as distributions like Fedora Silverblue or Kinoite.
 Namely: readonly